olat4l/olat4l/README.md

 - 👋 Hi, I’m @olat4l
-- 👀 I’m interested in ANDROID APP DEVELOPMENT FOR MEDICAL PURPOSES
+- 👀 I’m interested in Dev ops and web app development
-- 🌱 I’m currently learning JAVA AND PYTHON
+- 🌱 I’m currently learning JAVAscript, dart AND PYTHON
 - 💞️ I’m looking to collaborate on  ANDROID STUDIO
 - 📫 How to reach me  SEYIOLAT1@GMAIL.COM